NFL Historical Betting Systems Research

 Full database access provides broader analytical control than standalone systems.

-Recently Published NFL Betting Systems:
+Recently Published NFL Betting Systems

-• NFL Betting Systems and Trends with SDQL
+• NFL Trends

 NFL Trends

-#001 Since 2005, Road teams that haven’t made the playoffs in 3+ years off of a road loss are 28-13-1 (68.3%) ATS. #002 The League is 61-29 SU and 56-29-5 (65.9%) ATS since 2009 in this same situation when on the road for between +4 and -4 points. #003 Since 1990, home favorites in week one are 40-16-5 (+5.69…
+#002 The League is 61-29 SU and 56-29-5 (65.9%) ATS since 2009 in this same situation when on the road for between +4 and -4 points. #003 Since 1990, home favorites in week one are 40-16-5 (+5.69 ppg, 71.4%) ATS if they are facing a team who had a betting win record last season than they did.
+Since 2001, that is 30-7…

 • NFL Team Betting Systems and Trends with SDQL